shakebugs/shake-docs/docs/react/install/installation.md

 After the installation also run `pod update Shake` to be perfectly sure you're using the latest Shake <ReactVersion/>.

 ## Set compileSdkVersion version in the build.gradle file
-Since Shake requires `compileSdkVersion` 29 or greater, verify that `compileSdkVersion` is correctly set in the *build.gradle* file.
+Since Shake requires `compileSdkVersion` 29 or greater, verify that `compileSdkVersion` is correctly set in the *build.gradle* file:

 ```groovy title="android/build.gradle"
 buildscript {